MdRashid62/reactjs-tailwaind-pixabay-gallery/README.md

-This p was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This pr was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts